Lorentzian surfaces and the curvature of the Schmidt metric: Introduction

 \section{Introduction}

 One of the biggest surprises that General Relativity (GR) has given us is that under certain circumstances the theory predicts its own limitations.
 There are two physical situations where we expect the theory to break down.
 The first one is the gravitational collapse of certain massive stars when their nuclear fuel is spent.
 The second one is the far past of the universe when the density and temperature were extreme.
-In both cases, we expect that the geometry of spacetime will show some pathological behaviour or singularities.
+In both cases, we expect that the geometry of spacetime will show some pathological behaviour.

 The nature of a gravitational singularity is a delicate issue.
 It might be tempting to define a gravitational singularity following other physical theories (such as electromagnetism) as the location where the relevant physical quantities are undefined.
 However, in the gravitational case this prescription does not work due to the identification of the spacetime background with the gravitational field.
-Hence, the concepts of `spatial location' and `temporal duration' have meaning only in such places where the gravitational field is defined.
+As a result, the concepts of `spatial location' and `temporal duration' have meaning only in the domain where the gravitational field is defined.
 This represents a problem because the size, place and shape of singularities can not be straightforwardly characterised by any physical measurement.

-The first formal notion of a gravitational singularity comes from Penrose and Hawking in their seminal theorems.
-They managed to show that GR breaks down under certain conditions \cite{hawking1}.
+The first mathematical description of a gravitational singularity comes from Penrose and Hawking seminal theorems.
+They characterised singularities as obstructions to geodesic ompleteness and managed to show that this happen under certain conditions \cite{hawking1}.
 Broadly speaking, the theorems establish that a spacetime ($\mathcal{M},g$) that satisfies simultaneously \begin{itemize} \item a condition on the curvature, \item an appropriate initial or boundary condition, \item and a global causal condition, \end{itemize} must be geodesically incomplete \cite{senovilla}.

-The above mentioned theorems implicitly assume a characterisation of singularities in terms of geodesic incompleteness.
-This notion of singularity captures the idea that there are `obstructions' within the history of point-like free falling observers.
-One would like extending those theorems to relate them to curvature blow-up and obstructions to the well-possessedness of initial value problems of field equations.
-This approach constitutes most of the research program on the Strong Cosmic Censorship conjecture \cite{Dafermos, Choquet}, the idea behind generalised hyperbolicity \cite{generalized, VW, ys2, ys} and field regularity \cite{wald, kay, Marolf, IH, conical, ys1}.
-Other approaches have focused in providing the incomplete Lorentzian manifold with a boundary.